Rtwotwo/MMChat/README.md

 ## 2.TODO List :clipboard:

 - [x] Complete identity authentication model design and system deployment: face authentication, audio key authentication, voiceprint authentication
+- [x] Use YOLOv11 to recognize pedestrians, vehicles, etc. and track objects
+- [x] Complete the local deployment of small parameter VLM or LLM to achieve interaction with users
+- [x] Complete the overall GUI interface design of the MMChat system based on tkinter and introduce multithreading for development.
 - [ ] Realize the generation of 3D scene images from a single image
-- [ ] Use YOLOv5 to recognize pedestrians, vehicles, etc. and track objects
-- [x] Complete the local deployment of small parameter VLM or LLM to achieve interaction with users
 - [ ] Use model pruning (Opt) or model quantization to int8/int16 to compress the model
 - [ ] If you have time to learn the flight control algorithm PID or other algorithms, optimize the system interaction experience